IT spending continues to shift to public cloud computing, creating an opportunity for IT leaders to enable digital business transformation.

-Through 2020, an increasing percentage of annual IT spending will be directly or indirectly impacted by a cloud shift, making cloud computing one of the most disruptive forces in IT markets since the early days of the digital age.
+By 2024, more than 45% of IT spending on system infrastructure, infrastructure software, application software and business process outsourcing will shift from traditional solutions to cloud.
+This evolution makes cloud computing one of the most continually disruptive forces in IT markets since the early days of the digital age.

-When organizations are faced with IT spending decisions, the consideration of using cloud services for new initiatives, or to replace existing systems, causes a shift in spending from traditional IT solutions to cloud.
-This results in the cloud shift, and it is happening more often due to a “cloud-first” direction most organizations take when making IT spending decisions.
+Organizations are increasingly using cloud services for new initiatives or to replace existing systems, meaning that spending on traditional IT solutions is being reallocated to cloud.
+The result is what Gartner calls cloud shift, and it is happening more often due to a growing preference for “cloud-first.”

-For example, Gartner’s latest IT spending forecast shows that spending on data center systems is forecast to be $175 billion in 2017, growing to $181 billion through 2020.
-In contrast, spending on cloud system infrastructure services (IaaS) will grow from $34 billion in 2017 to $71 billion through 2020.
-By the end of 2020, spending on IaaS will equate to 39 percent of total spending on data center systems.
+For example, the latest Gartner IT spending forecast shows that spending on data center systems is projected to be $188 billion in 2020, a 10% decrease from 2019.
+In contrast, spending on cloud system infrastructure services is expected to grow from $44 billion in 2019 to $63 billion in 2020, reaching $81 billion by 2022.